wpmetabox/docsv2/docs/tutorials/create-simple-listing-meta-box-wp-grid-builder.md

 In the upcoming execution, we’ll create them one by one.

-To do it, we need the [Meta Box core plugin](https://wordpress.org/plugins/meta-box/) and some of its extensions, including:
+To do it, we need the [Meta Box](https://metabox.io) and some of its extensions, including:

 * **[MB Custom Post Type](https://metabox.io/plugins/custom-post-type/)**: to create custom post types for the restaurants;
 * **[Meta Box Builder](https://metabox.io/plugins/meta-box-builder/)**: to have a UI in the back end to create custom fields to save extra information about restaurants.